 If you are denied access to information through the Council applying one or more of the exemptions under FOIA, or if you are dissatisfied with the information supplied, you may make a complaint to the Council using the contact details on the right.

 If you wish to know about the information the Council holds on you, you can make a subject access request to the Council.
-Such requests should be made in writing to the Compliance Officer and a fee of £10 will be charged.
-The Council shall take no steps to process the request until payment of this fee is made.
-The Council has 40 calendar days from the date of payment with which to respond to the request.
+Such requests should be made in writing to the Compliance Officer or the Data Protection Officer.
+The Council has 30 calendar days from the date of receipt with which to respond to the request.

 The names of third parties, or data which could reveal the names of third parties, will be censored from the disclosed documents: the Council can withhold documents which mainly consist of such data.
 The Council shall not disclose documents which come within the exemptions of the Data Protection Act 2018, such as documents prepared for Council investigations.